dimagi/ucr-ui/README.md

 - `single-expression.json`: a JSON schema for a single UCR expression object.
    This could be plugged in anywhere in CommCare that uses expressions.
+- `single-filter.json`: a JSON schema for a single UCR filter object.
+   This could be plugged in anywhere in CommCare that uses filters, including the UCR Data Source UI.
 - `multi-indicator.json`: a JSON schema for a list of expression indicator objects.
    This can be used as a replacement for the "Configured indicators" section of the UCR data source UI.